What Are Signs Mirena IUD Moved Out of Place or Migrated?

 MIRENA DISPLACEMENT AND MIGRATION LAWYERS

-Financial compensation may be available through a a Mirena injury lawsuit for women experiencing complications caused by the movement or displacement of the IUD.
+Financial compensation was pursued through a a Mirena injury lawsuit for women experiencing complications caused by the movement or displacement of the IUD.

 As a result of the manufacturer’s failure to adequately warn about the risk of the Mirena IUD moving out of place, women and the medical community were not fully aware of this potential side effect and the importance of monitoring the placement of Mirena.